ssppooff/Analysiolo/README.md

 ```

 ### Filtering transactions
-Additionally, it is possible to limit which transactions to list (note: all transactions are ingested into the database).
+Additionally, it is possible to limit which transactions to list (note: if a file containing transactions is given, all transactions therein are ingested into the database).

 - `--filter` limits transactions to the ticker symbols given
 - `--date` displayes transactions from that date only